Decorrelated Local Linear Estimator: Inference for Non-linear Effects in High-dimensional Additive Models

+Beyond the high-dimensional linear regression, \cite{chernozhukov2018double} and \cite{zhu2017high} studied the inference procedure for the partially linear model.
+However, the focus is still on the inference problem for the linear component instead of the non-linear component addressed here.

-In Section \ref{sec: method}, we introduce the decorrelated local linear estimator; In Section \ref{sec: theory}, we establish the theoretical guarantee of the proposed estimator; In Section \ref{sec: known distribution}, we present results in the case where additional information is available about the conditional distribution of the variable of interest given nuisance variables; In Section \ref{sec: sparse additive}, we consider the high-dimensional sparse additive model as a special case; In Section \ref{sec: con-discussion}, we provide conclusion and discussion; In Section \ref{sec: nuisance error}, we provide the technical analysis to illustrate the effect of decorrelation.
-Additional proofs are presented as supplementary materials.
+{\bf Organization.} In Section \ref{sec: DLL}, we introduce the decorrelated local linear estimator.
+In Section \ref{sec: theory}, we establish the theoretical guarantee of the proposed estimator.
+In Section \ref{sec: simulation}, we conduct a large-scale simulation study to demonstrate the finite-sample performance of the \texttt{DLL} estimator.
+In Section \ref{sec: real data}, we apply the \texttt{DLL} estimator to the motif regression problem.
+In Section \ref{sec: con-discussion}, we provide conclusion and discussion.